SMSE: Systematic Literature Reviews and Mapping Studies in Software Engineering

 Motivation

-Systematic Literature Reviews and Mapping Studies have become an important and productive research method in software engineering in the past fifteen years or so.
-A Systematic literature review is a form of secondary study that uses a well-defined methodology to identify, analyze and interpret all available evidence related to a specific research question in a way that is unbiased and (to a degree) repeatable.
-A Mapping study is a broad review of primary studies in a specific topic area which aims to identify what evidence is available on the topic.
-To encourage the submission of Systematic literature studies, the SMSE track at SEAA 2025 will bring together researchers and practitioners to share their results and experiences in this area.
+Systematic Literature Reviews and Mapping Studies have become an important and productive research method in software engineering for more than a decade.
+A systematic literature review is a form of secondary study that uses a well-defined methodology to identify, analyse and interpret all available evidence related to a specific research question in a way that is unbiased and (to a degree) repeatable.
+A mapping study is a broad review of primary studies in a specific topic area which aims to identify what evidence is available on the topic.
+To encourage the submission of systematic literature studies, the SMSE track at SEAA 2025 will bring together researchers and practitioners to share their results and experiences in this area.

 Topics